lowl1f3/Gerbera-Script/README.md

 # About script

-A PowerShell script for Windows that automates the installation and configuration of the latest versions of programs
+A PowerShell script for Windows that automates installation and configuration of programs

-Only for `Windows 10` & `Windows 11`
+Supports `Windows 10` & `Windows 11`

 # Programs